-NOTICE: When replacing the bearings, the entire bearing assembly, including the bearing cup and the bearing cone, must be replaced.
+NOTICE: When replacing the bearings, the entire bearing assembly, including the bearing cup and the bearing cone, must be replaced and the crankshaft endplay must be readjusted.

-- 1. Follow the steps in the "Compressor Disassembly" section. - 2.
-Remove the Oil Pump per the section titled "Oil Pump Replacement." - 3.
+- 1. Follow the "Compressor Disassembly" section steps. - 2.
+Remove the Oil Pump per "Oil Pump Replacement." - 3.
 Remove the flywheel. - 4.
 Remove the bearing carrier and gasket from the outboard end of the crankcase.
 The outboard bearing cup will come off with the bearing carrier and will need to be removed with a bearing removal tool. - 5.
 Remove the key from the crankshaft and slide the crankshaft through the outboard end of the crankcase.
-The bearing cones can then be removed with a bearing puller. - 6.
-Remove the bearing cover plate from the inboard end of the crankcase.
+The bearing cones can then be removed with a bearing puller. - Remove the bearing cover plate from the inboard end of the crankcase.
 The inboard bearing cup is pressed into the crankcase and can be removed with the use of a bearing removal tool.